 The Love Project provides photo keepsakes to individuals/families.
 These gifts go beyond images, it's what they symbolize...

-- a family that has bonded and are working together to rebuild their life
+a family that has bonded and are rebuilding their life

-- an/a individual/family who has overcome and is beginning a new journey
+an/a individual/family who has overcome and is bravely beginning a new journey

 When Kim Pham Clark Photography Grows, So Does the Love Project